Green Bonds Testament To Pakistans Economic Stability, Green Credibility At Global Level: Amin - UrduPoint

 Green Bonds Testament To Pakistan's Economic Stability, Green Credibility At Global Level: Amin

-ISLAMABAD, Jun 9 (UrduPoint / Pakistan Point News - 9th Jun, 2021 ) :Special Assistant to the Prime Minister on Climate Change Malik Amin Aslam on Wednesday said successful launch of first-ever Green Bonds was testament to Pakistan's economic stability and green credibility at the global level.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Jun, 2021 ) :Special Assistant to the Prime Minister on Climate Change Malik Amin Aslam said successful launch of first-ever Green Bonds was testament to Pakistan's economic stability and green credibility at the global level.

 Amin said the reason behind issuing green bonds was that the country required funding for building dams which the multilateral banks denied due to Indian officials' propaganda against Pakistani hydropower projects.